May 31 · Feast 10 min read

 — Inspired by the Magnificat

 Lord, like Mary, help me to carry Your presence into the world.
 Teach me to serve others with love, to rejoice in Your blessings, and to trust in Your plan.
-Fill my heart with humility and gratitude, and guide me to share Your love wherever I go.
+Fill my heart with humility and gratitude.
+Help me recognize the people who need encouragement, prayer, and care.
+May my words and actions bring peace, joy, and faith wherever I go.
 Amen.